 There are basic needs in life for all creatures.
 These are the essential ingredients that go into the making of a healthy being.
-In modern culture, these basic needs have been used against people to manipulate them to feel things they don’t feel, and to want things they don’t want for the commercial greater good.
-Because this has been ongoing for over a century, it is beginning to cause long standing repercussions, the most damaging of which is that people don’t know what their basic needs are anymore.
+In modern culture, these basic needs have been used against people to manipulate them to feel things they don’t feel and to want things they don’t want for the commercial greater good.
+Because this has been ongoing for over a century, it is beginning to cause long-standing repercussions, the most damaging of which is that people don’t know what their basic needs are anymore.
 And if they do, many don’t know how to fulfill them in healthy ways.
-We are not talking about subsistence needs such as water, food, and shelter.
+We’re not talking about subsistence needs such as water, food, and shelter.
 Those still remain obvious to everyone.
-We’re speaking of the emotional/spiritual needs of a healthy person.
+I’m speaking of the emotional/spiritual needs of a healthy person.
 The first of which is a sense of connection to something more than oneself, such as another person, family, animals, nature, friends, etc.

 Q: How do we teach children this concept?

 More appropriately, the question should be: How do we unteach children?
 Children are born knowing and experiencing this, but it gets taught out of them at early ages, as I’ve said repeatedly, to fit within cultural agreements.
 The first step in allowing children to stay connected is to be careful not to deny their experience.
 When a child comes to you and expresses an emotion, don’t negate that by somehow saying or implying that’s not what they’re really feeling.
 Avoid comments like “that’s not what you really feel”; “big boys/girls don’t cry”; “don’t say that, that’s not nice”; “tell Johnny you’re sorry” (when the child is not sorry).
 When you give your children conflicting messages they know are lies, they will still comply because they wish to win your approval and love, but this teaches them to become disconnected.
 If you lie long enough, you begin believing the lie, or you forget what the original truth was to begin with.